emirceyani/emirceyani/README.md

 <!-- Talking about you -->
 **Short intro:**

-I am going to be a PhD student working on deep learning \& machine learning theory and federated learning under the supervision of Prof. Salman Avestimehr at University of Southern California (If COVID19 permits...).
+I am going to be a PhD student working on deep learning \& machine learning theory and federated learning under the supervision of [Prof. Salman Avestimehr](https://www.avestimehr.com/) at the University of Southern California (If COVID19 permits...).
 During my Msc., I was a research engineer at Turkcell Technologies, Istanbul,🇹🇷 working on Deep Bayesian models for spatiotemporal forecasting under uncertainty.
 My main expertise has revolved around variational generative models and graph convolutional networks.

 <!-- Any image aligned to the right.
 Beware the width -->
 <img width="30%" align="right" alt="Github" src="https://ceyani.io/author/emir-ceyani/avatar_hue92774dbe360d8f4714995c1e1cb09f0_64701_270x270_fill_q90_lanczos_center.jpg" />